 From M6 take M56 to Chester.
 From Chester take A483 Wrexham and continue to Welshpool.

 At Welshpool take A458 to Machynlleth.
 At the T junction in front of the clock in Machynlleth turn right, then just before the railway bridge (opposite a Texaco garage) turn right.
 Follow the road uphill, avoiding 2 turns to the left, the first is the entrance to the station and the second leads to numbers 1-3 only.
 Take the third and last turning on the left and continue uphill and round to the right.
-Our home is at the very top of the hill on the right hand side.
-(Avoid the house on the left hand side called "Dovey View" (no: 14).
-This is not a B&B!).
+Our home is at the very top of the hill on your right hand side.

-Free parking is available on our driveway or in the quiet road outside.
+Free parking is available on our driveway for up to 2 cars.

 Approaching from the South